Drop scones are small, thick pancakes, so named because they are made by dropping spoonfuls of batter on to a hot griddle or frying pan.

-Drop scones are also called Scottish pancakes, and in the past were sometimes called pocket pancakes.
+Drop scones are also called Scottish pancakes or Scotch pancakes, and in the past were sometimes called pocket pancakes.
 They were the perfect size for popping into a pocket to stave off the nibbles and munchies.

 They actually taste great even when eaten cold, but should only be popped in the pocket if they haven't been drizzled with syrup.

 Originally invented in Scotland these little pancakes have been adopted and adapted by cooks throughout the British Isles.

 Apparently Queen Elizabeth made drop scones for President Dwight Eisenhower when he visited Balmoral Castle in 1959.
 Somehow, I don't think the Queen rustled up the batter herself and personally dropped and flipped the President's scones.
 But you never know.

 In the United States the term drop scones conjures up visions of drop biscuits.
 But trust me there's no dough kneading involved here.
 Instead dollops of thick pancake batter are dropped onto a pan.

 They are very similar to American pancakes, but drop scones are thicker, and a little smaller.

 So why don't we call them pancakes.
 Scones take their name from the Stone of Destiny, also called Scone, the coronation site for Scottish Kings in days gone by.
 So if the Scottish people wish to call these little pancakes "scones", then I say they have every right to do so.
 Hey, they invented scones in the first place!

 Queen Elizabeth made a batch of drop scones for President Dwight Eisenhower when he visited Balmoral Castle in Scotland back in 1959.